HappyFeet07/solana_practice/README.md

 One is program, and the client is stuff to code to interact with the program you deployed.

-Before dive in, start your own solana validator with the following code solana-test-validator
+Before dive in, start your own solana validator with the following code

-To compile your program.
+`solana-test-validator`

-cargo build-bpf
+And don't forget to set your solana-cli to localhost `solana config set --url http://127.0.0.1:8899`

-will do the work, and deploy you're program after
+To compile your program, go into the program folder and run the following command `cargo build-bpf` will do the work, and deploy you're program after

 To compile your code in client side, run

-cargo build && cargo run
+`cargo build && cargo run`
 to run you're code.

 And you're good to go!